yogidevendra/docs/docs/app-templates/database-to-hdfs.md

 Search for Database to see all applications related to Database.
    ![AppHub search for Database](images/database-to-hdfs/apphub-search.png)

-    Click on import button for `Database dump to HDFS App`
+    Click on import button for `Database dump to HDFS Sync App`

 1. Notification is displayed on the top right corner after application package is successfully imported.
    ![App import Notification](images/database-to-hdfs/import-notification.png)

 1. Click on the link in the notification which navigates to the page for this application package.
    ![App details page](images/database-to-hdfs/app-details-page.png)

     Detailed information about the application package like version, last modified time, and short description is available on this page.
-Click on launch button for `Database-to-HDFS` application.
+Click on launch button for `Database-to-HDFS-Sync` application.

-1. <a name="launch-dialogue"></a>`Launch HDFS-line-copy` dialogue is displayed.
+1. <a name="launch-dialogue"></a>`Launch Database-to-HDFS-Sync` dialogue is displayed.
 One can configure the name of this instance of the application from this dialogue.
    ![Launch dialogue](images/database-to-hdfs/launch.png)

 1. Select `Use saved configuration` option to display a list of pre-saved configurations.